Ice Age (2002 film): Accolades

-Home media

-The initial home video release for Ice Age was accompanied by an $85 million marketing campaign involving promotional partnerships with 14 different companies, including Microsoft, Pizza Hut, Carl's Jr., Dole, Langer's, Valpak, Cold Stone Creamery, and the National Hockey League.
-The movie was released on 2-disc DVD, VHS and D-Theater on November 26, 2002.
-All three releases included Gone Nutty, a short film starring Scrat and detailing his further antics as he tries to bury his acorn.
-The DVD release was THX certified and gave the viewer the option of viewing the film in either widescreen or pan and scan fullscreen.
-Another single disc release was released on February 5, 2005, and the next year a new two-disc release with extra features on March 14, 2006.
-The film was released on Blu-ray on March 4, 2008, and beside Gone Nutty, it included 9 minutes of deleted scenes.

-Ice Age was included on The Walt Disney Company's streaming service Disney+ on March 1, 2020.

 Video game

 A tie-in video game was developed by Artificial Mind and Movement and published by Ubisoft for the Game Boy Advance.
 A platform game, it has the player controlling Sid and Manny through 10 levels as they carry Roshan.
 The game holds an aggregate ranking of 46.00% on GameRankings and 47/100 on Metacritic.

 Sequels

-Since the release of Ice Age, several sequels have followed.
-Ice Age: The Meltdown, the first sequel, was released on March 31, 2006, following the main characters trying to escape a massive flooding due to global warming, as well as Manny's concern over whether or not his species is going extinct.
-A third installment, Ice Age: Dawn of the Dinosaurs, was released in 2009, followed by a fourth film, Ice Age: Continental Drift, in 2012.
-The fifth and latest installment, Ice Age: Collision Course, was released on July 22, 2016.
+Following the release of the film, several sequels have followed.
+Ice Age: The Meltdown, the first sequel, was released in March 2006, following the main characters trying to escape a massive flooding due to global warming, as well as Manny's concern over whether or not his species is going extinct.
+A third installment, Ice Age: Dawn of the Dinosaurs, was released in 2009, followed by a fourth film, Ice Age: Continental Drift, in 2012, and a fifth installment, Ice Age: Collision Course, in 2016.
+A sixth film, Ice Age: Boiling Point is set for release on February 5, 2027.

 With the release of Collision Course, the Ice Age series became the first computer-animated movie franchise to house five theatrical installments, not including spinoffs.
-The sequels suffered a decline in critical reception, but were still box-office successes.

-Following Disney’s purchase of 20th Century Fox in 2019 and the closure of Blue Sky Studios in 2021, a spin-off film titled The Ice Age Adventures of Buck Wild and produced by Walt Disney Pictures was released directly to streaming on Disney+ in 2022.
+Following Disney's purchase of 20th Century Fox in 2019 and the closure of Blue Sky Studios in 2021, a spin-off film titled The Ice Age Adventures of Buck Wild and produced by Walt Disney Pictures was released directly to streaming on Disney+ in 2022.